immibis/modjam/README.txt

 Then kill the resulting chicken with a sword or bow.
 Then do it again, but this time kill it with lava.

+The Trans Locator will point at the nearest transgender player in the same dimension (except yourself).
+To identify as transgender, use '/cbtrans trans'.
+To identify as cisgender, use '/cbtrans cis'.
+It will also periodically remind you to check your privilege.
+(Transgender status affects nothing else, only whether the Trans Locator can point at you)

 === LIST OF BLOCKS AND ITEMS ADDED ===
 * Chicken